 You can’t talk about Britain’s top seaside destinations without somebody mentioning Blackpool.
 The classic seaside town is full of Mr Whippy’s, fish ‘n’ chips, donkey rides and deck chairs.
 If you’re looking for all the social life that comes with a British beach, you can’t do better than here.
-Stay in one of our Blackpool hotels to have somewhere to stagger back to after a night on the town.
+Stay in one of our Blackpool hotels to get a great night’s sleep after a fun day out.
 For more information check out our guide to a perfect weekend in Blackpool.

 For the activities

 You really can’t top the beaches on the North Coast of Cornwall, and Watergate Bay is probably the best of them.
 This vast stretch of sand is more beautiful and less crowded than nearby Fistral Beach.
 But what really makes it special is the Extreme Academy that operates here.
 The surf school teaches a whole lot more than conventional surfing with kitesurfing, traction kiting, wave skiing and the latest craze, hand-planing.
 You can guarantee even the most energetic of kids will be ready for bed after a day at this beach.
 Stay in our Newquay Seafront hotel to enjoy all the activities.

 For the natural beauty

 Generally, we think of going south to the beach.
 But a trip up to Scotland will teach you otherwise, as some of the coastline around there is simply staggering.
 West Sands in St Andrews is a beautiful quiet beach and offers you great views of the famous golf course and town.
 Don’t forget to pack your running kit to jog along the sand like the Chariots of Fire boys, as this is the beach where the opening scene was shot.
 Book into our Dundee Central hotel to be just around the corner from plenty of deserted coastline.